eclectic-kitty/notes/Final - Brainstorming (3).md

 - pg.
 4: Martin Haglund argues that [...]
 What is important about the figure of the specter, then, is that it cannot be fully present: it has no being in itself but marks a relation to what is no longer or not yet
 - pg.
 4: The first refers to that which is (in actuality is) no longer, but which is still effective as a virtuality (the traumatic ‘‘compulsion to repeat,’’ a structure that repeats, a fatal pattern).
 The second refers to that which (in actuality) has not yet happened, but which is already effective in the virtual (an attractor, an anticipation shaping current behavior).
 - pg.
 4: The disappearance of space goes alongside the disappearance of time: there are non-times as well as non-places.
--

-### Performance Studies, An Introduction
-- 	pg.
-10, Performances mark identities, bend time, reshape and adorn the body, and tell stories

 ## Plan